Critical care nursing: fast-paced, high-tech and challenging

 This will take place in a simulation lab where you will have an opportunity to apply the theoretical knowledge learned online to integrated case-based scenarios.
 High-fidelity patient simulators will be used to replicate the needs of critically ill adult patients.
 Your critical thinking and application of knowledge will be facilitated and evaluated under the supervision of nationally certified critical care nurse experts in small instructor-to-student ratios.Back to Top

-- Proof of registration as an RN with the College of Nurses of Ontario
+- Proof of registration as a registered nurse (RN) with the College of Nurses of Ontario (RNs from other provinces should contact the Recruitment and Admissions Services office at 905.721.3000)

 Practicum Completion Outside of Ontario